The complete Australian partner visa checklist — onshore 820/801.

 Pre-application eligibility

-Confirm you meet the threshold conditions before you start gathering relationship evidence.
+The threshold conditions the Department publishes — worth reviewing against the official guidance before you start gathering relationship evidence.

 - You are physically in Australia at the time of lodgement